-- 20) Ensuring the O-ring is in place, use a torque wrench a 1 1⁄4" socket and an extension, torque the regulator mount nut.
-See "Torque Specs" module.
-Next using a torque wrench with an 1⁄26" adapter, torque the bent tube nut to the side block.
-See "Torque Specs" module. - 21) Attach the whisker wings to each side of the face port retainer using the screws, kidney plates or zinc anodes and spacers.
-Using a torque wrench with a flat blade screwdriver adapter, carefully torque these.
-See "Torque Specs" module.
+- 19) Ensuring the O-ring is in place, use a torque wrench a 1 1⁄4" socket and an extension, torque the regulator mount nut, see "Torque Specs" on page APNDX-19 for correct torque.
+Next using a torque wrench with an 1⁄26" adapter, torque the bent tube nut to the side block, see "Torque Specs" on page APNDX-19 for correct torque. - 20) Attach the whisker wings to each side of the face port retainer using the screws, kidney plates or zinc anodes and spacers.
+Using a torque wrench with a flat blade screwdriver adapter, carefully torque these, see "Torque Specs" on page APNDX-19 for correct torque.